Latest press releases

 Did you know...?

 This statistic provides a broad vision of the international trade of service as it includes the four modes of supply recognised by the WTO.
-In this way, a differentiation is provided between service transactions between residents and non-residents (M1, M2 and M4) included in the Balance of Payments statistics, and service transactions between residents through commercial presence (M3), included in the Foreign Subsidiary statistics.
+In this way, a differentiation is provided between service transactions between residents and non-residents (M1, M2 and M4) included in the Balance of Payments statistics, and service transactions between residents through commercial presence (M3), included in the Foreign AffiliaTes Statistics (FATS).

 In addition, MoS also includes estimates of distribution services supplied by wholesalers and retailers of international trade in goods using M1 and M3.